 - Generate Applet from IFTTT

-To run the example, HTTP POST feature of the ameba is used to post a simple webhook service that is received by IFTTT Platform and in turn be used to trigger a response (sending an email).
+To run the example, HTTP POST feature of the Ameba is used to post a simple webhook service that is received by IFTTT platform and in turn be used to trigger a response (sending an email).

-Click +this as indicated below to add the trigger
+Click “Add” to add the trigger.

-Next, select +That field to create the action service taken in response to the last trigger.
-In this example, choose Email as the action service
+Next, click Add in Then That field to create the action service taken in response to the last trigger.

 - Post the Trigger via Ameba